TylerC-Anderson/TylerC-Anderson/README.md

 Completed Projects!<br>
  Home Hosting: Server is up an running!
 Setup a NAS, also working on setting up Jellyfin for media streaming.
  PiHole Personal DNS Sinkhole:<br>
          Status: Retired, the way ads work no longer makes maintaining the PiHole worth maintaining.
-I intendto repurpose the Pi for use in some other project.
+I intend to repurpose the Pi for use in some other project.

 Personal projects:<br>
 ✔️ Built, troubleshot, maintained my own custom desktop PC.
 I have upgraded the case, storage, memory, cooling, mobo, CPU, and expansion cards multiple times.<br>